Flawed groups and the topology of character varieties: Right Angled Artin Groups

-Now there are four cases to consider for the ``node'' $b$: \begin{enumerate} \item $B$ is central, so that $B\in\{I,\,\omega I,\,\omega^{2}I\}$ where $I$ is the identity matrix, and $\omega$ is a third root of unity.
-By Lemma \eqref{lem:XB_1}, $\X_{\angle}^{B}(G)\cong\X_{\mathsf{F}_{2}}(G),$ where $\mathsf{F}_{2}$ is a free group of rank 2, a branched double cover of $\C^8$ (see \cite{La0,law}) homotopic to $S^8$ (see \cite{FlLa1}). \item $B$ is upper triangularizable but not diagonalizable (and hence has repeated eigenvalues).
+\item $B$ is upper triangularizable but not diagonalizable (and hence has repeated eigenvalues).
 Writing $B$ in Jordan form, one concludes that the commutation of $B$ with $A$ and $C$ implies that either $A,C$ are both upper-triangular too (Proposition \ref{prop:notpoly}), or that they are both simultaneously upper-triangulizable with $B$ (an easy calculation).
 Either way the triple $(A,B,C)$ does not correspond to a polystable $G$-representation.
 Hence $\X_{\angle}^{B}(G)$ is empty (by definition). \item $B$ is regular (diagonalizable with distinct eigenvalues), which implies

 by Proposition \eqref{prop:XB-reg} where $T\cong(\mathbb{C}^{*})^{2}$ is a maximal torus and the Weyl group is the symmetric group on 3 letters $W\cong S_{3}$.
 So, this is a 4-dimensional orbifold. \item $B$ is diagonalizable with two repeated eigenvalues, but not central.
 This last case is new (compared to the case $\SL(2,\C)$) and so we detail it below. \end{enumerate} Denote $B_{\lambda}:=\left( \right)$ where $\lambda^{3}\not=1$.
 If $A,C\in Z_{G}(B)$ and $(A,B,C)$ is polystable, then $A,C$ are both of the form $\left( \right)$ where $X\in\GL(2,\C)$, $\dagger$ signifies transpose, and $\mathbf{0}=(0,0)$.
 Hence, $\X_{\angle}^{B}(G)\cong\X_{F_{2}}(\GL(2,\C))$, which is a variety of dimension 5.